TACC/checklist/README.md

 ==============

 Checklist evaluates the access/availability of critical components in User Space for using HPC Systems.
 Checklist 4.0 is a complete rewrite and redesign of the Sanitytool sanitycheck developed at TACC by McLay and Si Liu.
-Version 4.1 unifies the TACC interface in the check scripts and allows -t|-v (as well at t|v) for terse and verbose options..
+Version 4.1 unifies the script interface for TACC-only components and allows -t|-v (as well at t|v) for terse and verbose options.

 #### General: